EmmanuelM0147/Titanic_Survival_Prediction/README.md

 ## Setup and Configuration
 Before running the notebook, ensure you have:
-*   **GitHub Personal Access Token (PAT):** Stored in Colab Secrets named `GITHUB_TOKEN` with notebook access enabled.
-This is used for syncing the notebook with GitHub.
 *   **Git Configuration:** Your GitHub username and email configured for Git commits.

 ## Data Loading and Initial Exploration